aspectron/kdx/README.md

 # KDX

-KDX is a dedicated desktop process manager for Kaspa software stack.
+KDX is a dedicated desktop process manager for [Kaspa node](https://github.com/kaspanet/kaspad).

-KDX is meant to be a swiss-knife application that compliments the Kaspa project.
-KDX is capable of configuring and running Kaspa full node, Kasparov API server, Kasparov Sync server, Mosquitto MQTT broker, PostgreSQL as well as other applications if needed.
-Child processes are isolated in their separate data folders and all processes output is available at run-time in the KDX UI or via log files managed by KDX.

 KDX offers a miniature console using which user can re-build the Kaspa stack, upgrading Kaspa to the latest version directly from GitHub.
 The build process is automated via a series of scripts that, if needed, fetch required tools (git, go, gcc) and build Kaspa on the host computer (the build includes various Kaspa utilities including `txgen`, `wallet`, `kaspactl` and others and can be executed against any specific Git branch).
 KDX console can also be used to migrate Kasparov database if building a version with an updated database schema.